AP sources: Yanks' Balkovec to be first female MiLB manager - NewsBreak

 AP sources: Yanks' Balkovec to be first female MiLB manager

-NEW YORK — (AP) — The New York Yankees are promoting Rachel Balkovec to manager of the Low A Tampa Tarpons, making her the first woman to skipper a team affiliated with Major League Baseball, according to two people familiar with the move.
+The New York Yankees are promoting Rachel Balkovec to manager of the Low A Tampa Tarpons, making her the first woman to skipper a team affiliated with Major League Baseball according to two people familiar with the move.

 The people spoke to The Associated Press on Sunday night on condition of anonymity because the club hadn't announced the promotion.